studioENESS/printReceipt/README.md

 # printReceipt

-A console application that prints a given file to a roll printer.
+A console application that prints a [guru](https://github.com/studioENESS/2307_Modern-Guru) quote to a thermal roll printer.
-It sets paper size programaticcaly.

 ## How to use

-    printReceipt "Brother TD-4420DN" 800 2000 "C:\Users\bruno\OneDrive\Desktop\guru_printer\80x200.pdf"

-### Notes

-Spool files on windows are located at

-    C:\Windows\System32\spool\PRINTERS
+    printReceipt `QuoteID`

+> Quote ID `0` will print a random quote
+> Quote ID `1` is the Dinkus

+## Error Codes

+  1. Not the right amount of command arguments
+  2. Quote ID not found

 ![preview](img/eness_logo.png)